netdata/netdata/aclk/README.md

 ### Re-enable the ACLK

-If you first disable the ACLK and any Cloud functionality, and then decide you would like to use Cloud, you must either reinstall Netdata with Cloud enabled or change the runtime setting in your `cloud.conf` file.
+If you first disable the ACLK and any Cloud functionality and then decide you would like to use Cloud, you must either reinstall Netdata with Cloud enabled or change the runtime setting in your `cloud.conf` file.

 If you passed `--disable-cloud` to `netdata-installer.sh` during installation, you must reinstall your Agent.
 Use the